ernitron/uPython-esp8266-httpserver/README.md

 - open a browser with page webrepl.html in webrepl folder and configure for password
 - Upload sources with webrepl from browser

-- Fast Alternative use Makefile to make erase make flash make initmicro make install
+- Fast alternative use Makefile to make all.

+    make erase
+    make flash
+    make initmicro
+    make install

+## Development

+There is plenty of space for development

 ## Discussion